-- Students can apply the psychological principles in their real life situations and to learn more effectively about life span development. - Psychology helps to students to develop better physical, social, cognitive and personality perspectives. - Psychology graduates can serve in primary schools, high schools special schools (M.R.) as teachers and after post graduation can serve in colleges or University as lecturers, professors etc. - Psychology post graduates can opt for research work in various fields. - 5) Psychology post graduates working as a psychologist such as clinical psychologist, rehabilitation psychologist, counsellors etc. - 6) Psychology students opting for competitive examinations are benefited. - 7) Psychology students can have easy access in HRD and corporate world.
+- Students can apply the psychological principles in their real life situations and to learn more effectively about life span development. - 2) Psychology helps to students to develop better physical, social, cognitive and personality perspectives. - 3) Psychology students opting for competitive examinations are benefited.